singularityware/singularityware.github.io/pages/docs/user-docs/docs-flow.md

  1. build into a directory that has writable permissions using the `--sandbox` option
  2. build into an ext3 image file, that has writable permissions with the `--writable` option

-In both cases you will need to execute your container with the `--writable` option at runtime for your changes to be persistant.
+In both cases you will need to execute your container with the `--writable` option at runtime for your changes to be persistent.

 #### Sandbox Folder
 To build into a folder (we call this a "sandbox") just ask for it: